energywebfoundation/vc-api-owf/apps/vc-api/docs/workflows.md

 - Holder initiates issuance request via UI.
 - Workflow collects Holder details (e.g., DID, attributes).
-- Issuer validates data and issues VC.
+- Issuer reviews the data and issues VC.
-- Workflow stores the VC in the Holder’s wallet.
+- Workflow returns the VC to the Holder for storage in their wallet.

-### Verification Workflow Example
+### Data Query and Verification Workflow Example

 An unmediated verification workflow involves direct submission of VC data to the Verifier.